Culture of Chennai: Music, dance and drama

 Chennai has a vibrant theatre scene, with a large number of Tamil plays being performed.
 Political satire, slapstick comedy, history, mythology and drama are some of the popular genres of Tamil plays.
 Prominent theatre personalities include Pammal Sambanda Mudaliar, K.S.
 Nagarajan, Cho Ramaswamy, Indira Parthasarathy, R.S.
-Manohar, N. Muthuswamy, English theatre is also popular in Chennai.Evam, a popular English theatre company is based in Chennai.
-They are the logistics partners of The Metroplus Theatre festival held by a leading newspaper of the city, The Hindu, every year around July and August.
-A number of other English theatre companies like Unarviyam, Stray Factory, Theatre Y, ASAP productions, Still Water Productions, Boardwalkers, Masquerade - the performance group, Theatre Nisha, Alchemy Theatres, Rebelz, Stagefright Productions and last but not the least, India's oldest English theatre company,Madras Players stage plays throughout the year.
+Manohar, N. Muthuswamy, English theatre is also popular in Chennai.
+Evam, a popular English theatre company is based in Chennai and they are the logistics partners of The Metroplus Theatre festival, held by a leading newspaper of the city, The Hindu, every year around July and August.
+A number of other English theatre companies like Unarviyam, Stray Factory, Theatre Y, ASAP productions, Still Water Productions, Boardwalkers, Masquerade - the performance group, Theatre Nisha, Alchemy Theatres, Rebelz, Stagefright Productions and last but not the least, India's oldest English theatre company, Madras Players stage plays throughout the year.
 Over the last four years, Chennai has become active in theatre activities.
 School and college cultural festivals (locally called culfests) play an important role by providing platforms for the city's youth to indulge in art and culture.
 These culfests attract participants from around India.
 Some of the larger culfests in the city are Instincts (SSN College of Engineering), Saarang (IITM), Techofes (College of Engineering, Guindy), Deep Woods (MCC), Kalakrithi (ACT), Mitafest (MIT) Down Sterling (Loyola) and Srishti (Ethiraj College for Women, 'Alchemy Kids Theatre Annual Graduation').

 In the mid-2000's, western style bands began to grow in popularity.
 Predominantly these are 'student bands', although there are professional bands such as The LBG.
 While the student bands are most visible in cultural fests and other competitions, pro-events like the June Rock Out, organised by the Unwind Centre, are dominated by professional bands.

 The mylapore webportal dedicated to Arts & Culture of Chennai, music, drama, awards and events.

 Cinema

-Chennai is the base for the large Tamil movie industry, known as the Kollywood.
+Chennai is the base for the large Tamil movie industry, known as Kollywood.
 The industry is, especially, attributed to the locality of Kodambakkam, where most of the movie studios are located.
 The industry makes about 100 Tamil movies a year, and its film soundtracks dominate the music scene in the city.
-Kollywood is the second biggest revenue generating Movie Industry in India only after Bollywood.
+Kollywood is the second-biggest revenue-generating movie industry in India, only after Bollywood.
 Tamil movies and personalities are followed worldwide.
-Some of most technologically advanced movie studios of India are located in Chennai.
-Chennai also conducts Movie Fairs every year, attracting movies from worldwide.
+Some of the most technologically advanced movie studios in India are located in Chennai.
+Chennai also conducts movie fairs every year, attracting movies from worldwide.
 The Chennai film industry produced the first nationally distributed film across India in 1948 with Chandralekha.
-They have one of the widest overseas distribution, with large audience turnout from the Tamil diaspora.
+They have one of the widest overseas distributions, with large audience turnouts from the Tamil diaspora.
 They are distributed to various parts of Asia, Africa, Western Europe, North America and Oceania.
 It is estimated by the Manorama Yearbook 2000 (a popular almanac) that over 5,000 Tamil films were produced in the 20th century.